 Lunch was a stop at Restaurant Marhaba Palace.
 It was touristy, but the food was safe…and excellent.
 We both had pastilla, a meat pie made with a crust like phyllo dough and a hint of cinnamon, and Moroccan mint tea, of course.

-Before we knew it, it was time to head back to Spain.
+Before we knew it, our day-trip to Morocco was over and it was time to head back to Spain.
 Though the visit to Morocco was quick, it solidified a desire to return and explore the country much further.
 Which is the point, after all.